 What is a second unit director?

-A 2nd unit director is in charge of a film’s secondary crew and a second camera unit that shoots scenes separately from the main unit, aka the standard crew, during principal photography.
+A 2nd unit director is in charge of a film’s secondary crew and a second camera unit that shoots scenes separately from the main unit during principal photography.
 The 2nd unit director works under the film’s main director and often has no involvement in the main crew.
 The second unit often shoots simultaneously with the main unit working on different scenes in order to save time.
 A single scene within a final film or television may be constructed of footage shot by both the first unit and the second unit, blended seamlessly in the edit.
 In Hollywood, action sequences are sometimes completely handed off to 2nd unit directors.

 2nd Unit Director Overview: